 - Sift together the powdered sugar and almond flour.
 Discard any large lumps that remain in the sifter.
 If you don’t have a sifter, you can pulse them in the food processor for 10-15 seconds.

 - In the bowl of a stand mixer, beat the egg white on medium-low speed until it becomes foamy and white.
-Add the cream of tartar.
+Add 1/4 teaspoon cream of tartar (optional– will help stabilize the egg whites, but not a necessary ingredient).

 - With the mixer on medium-high, slowly add in the granulated sugar.
 I like to add about one tablespoon every 5 seconds.
 Whip the egg white on medium-high speed until it forms stiff peaks.